Skip to main content

 #

-Differential testing gives us some confidence in the calculation layer, because we got to the point where we were detecting microscopic differences from floating point rounding.
+This confidence comes from knowing that we tested with millions of inputs, and we got to the point of detecting microscopic differences from floating point rounding.

 But the final version of our harness also ignored the fact that the target implementation is accepting RPN expressions, which we consider flat out wrong.
 Luckily, other than that one bit of purposeful flexibility, the harness was primarily built to test the spec, not a particular implementation.

 So in theory, this means we can swap in different implementations and test them out with minimal changes to the harness, which is kind of the point with differential fuzzing!
-Swapping in different implementations is as easy as changing the import statement to refer to a different file.
+Swapping in different implementations in this harness is as easy as changing the import statement to refer to a different file.

-Before we forget though, we did revert the parts where we were specifically ignoring when eval was throwing syntax errors, since that is an important check.
+Before we forget though, we need to revert the parts where we were specifically ignoring when eval was throwing syntax errors, since that is an important check.

 In my testing, I tried multiple iterations of LLM-generated code, and this harness caught bugs in ALL of them in less than a second.